chrisbuckle94/airbnb_scraper/README.md

     * airbnb scraper
         * Read listing URL/id's from a JSON file
         * Log errors on early exits/failures in scraper
+    * Scrapers
+        * Add another scraper
+        * Read scrapers to use from a JSON file
     * Data output
         * Output to a JSON file
         * Output each scraper's data separately